pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit make-apple-fall-down-screen >}}

-We're changing the `y`-coordinate by the negative number `-3` to make the apple move _down_ the screen a small amount each time round the `while` loop.
+We're changing the `y`-coordinate by the negative number `-3` to make the apple move _down_ the stage a small amount each time round the `while` loop.

-If you run this code, the apple should fall down the screen, and stop at the bottom.
+If you run this code, the apple should fall down the stage, and stop at the bottom.

 ## Catch the apple in the bowl